Mark A. Chavez, Founding Partner

 Mark A. Chavez received his Juris Doctorate degree from Stanford Law School where he served as a Judicial Extern for the Honorable Mathew O. Tobriner of the California Supreme Court, was a co-founder and the first Managing Editor of the Stanford Environmental Law Journal and was a founding member of the Stanford Public Interest Law Foundation.
 He was selected through the Attorney General’s Honors Program and joined the Civil Division of the United States Department of Justice in Washington, D.C. after graduating from law school.
 Mr. Chavez entered private practice working first at Pillsbury Winthrop Shaw Pittman LLP and subsequently at Farrow, Bramson, Chavez & Baskin before founding the law firm of Chavez & Gertler LLP with Jonathan E. Gertler.

-Mr. Chavez have given presentations on class action matters at the American Bar Association’s Class Action Institute, the American Association for Justice’s Class Action Symposium, and the Practising Law Institute’s Consumer Financial Services Litigation Program.
+Mr. Chavez have given presentations on class action matters at the American Bar Association’s Class Action Institute, the American Association for Justice’s Class Action Symposium, and the Practicing Law Institute’s Consumer Financial Services Litigation Program.
 He has also spoken at the annual convention of the American Bar Association, the National Consumer Rights Litigation Conference, the annual convention of the State Bar of California, the annual convention of the Consumer Attorneys of California, the California Bankers Association Conference, and the Banking Litigation Seminar of the Association of the Bar of the City of New York.
 His most recent speaking engagements include:

 “Ethical Issues in Representing Multiple Plaintiffs,” California Employment Lawyers Association 11th Annual Advanced Wage and Hour Seminar, Los Angeles, California, April 17, 2015.